QingweiMeng1234/Sliding-Puzzle-Game-with-Generic-Solutions/README.md

 It asks the user to put the number one by one in a row order, and then output the steps.

 ## Solver Algorithm Explanation
+I have applied a Heuristic Search Algorithm.
+It works by exploring possible moves, favoring those that seem to lead towards a solution.
+For this algorithm, the heuristic is the Manhattan distance from each tile to its goal position.

+Below are the details of the

+1. Initiate a priority queue with the following entries:
+  - Number of moves has made so far and the estimated moves remaining (measured by the Mahattan Distance)
+  - Number of moves that has already made,
+  - The board at this position
+  - The path that has already been taken.